← Back to Automation Failure Modes

 Apply these principles when:

-• Failure would require manual data cleanup.
+• A failure would require significant manual data reconciliation or cleanup.

 Ignore these principles when: